Monday, April 27, 2020

 There have been over 4,500 virtual food history talks, demos and tours by museums, historical associations, small businesses, groups, and others.

-Some months during the past three years had over 250 talks.
+Some months during 2020 through 2023 had over 250 talks.
 About a fourth of the talks are taped and will continue to be freely available in the posts by topic/subject.
 If you know of any other talks, please use the "contact form" to the right.
 ENJOY!

 ARCHIVED TALKS